TachTech-Engineering/falconManagerPro/README.md

 ## Overview

-**Falcon Manager Pro** is a comprehensive web-based platform for managing CrowdStrike Falcon detections, incidents, hosts, and IOCs.
+**Falcon Manager Pro** is a comprehensive web-based platform for managing CrowdStrike Falcon detections, incidents, hosts, hashes and IOCs.
 It combines Python CLI tools with a full-stack web application (React + Flask) deployed on Google Kubernetes Engine with Cloudflare CDN and Full (Strict) TLS encryption.
+It gives SOC analysts a much cleaner, faster way to isolate and manage hosts.
+The UI is significantly improved over the native console and should help you streamline triage and remediation.

 ### Platform Components